kadesole22/kadesole22/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a Hashtable project that utilizes an array of Queues to help sort presidents into parking lots.
+- 🌱 I’m currently learning Data Structures in c++ and building my own class templates for them.
+- 📫 How to reach me: 248-981-3171

 <!--
 **kadesole22/kadesole22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.